volny/dotconfig/README.md

 - `git clone --recursive git@github.com:volny/dotconfig.git .config`.
 The `recursive` flag is needed to fetch [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) as a submodule.
 - open `~/.config/git/gitconfig` in your editor of choice and swap out my credentials for yours.
 You might also want to go through the lists in `brew/` and remove/add applications to be installed
 - run `./install.sh`

-## Todo

-- install a powerline font or make sure one is installed
-- sync iterm2 settings